My FICO logo $$$$$$$$$$$ 9876 5432 1234 5678 CREDIT CARD KELLY SMITH 11/26 My FICO logo

 Loans available for borrowers with lower credit scores

-For borrowers who have a credit score more toward the lower end of the spectrum, there are loans that might be available to them.
-Most of them have specific terms and requirements (doing research is crucial for these loans), and they include:
+For borrowers who have a credit score toward the lower end of the spectrum, there are still some loans that might be available to them.
+Most of these loans have specific terms and requirements (doing research is crucial for these loans), that include:

-• FHA Loan (link to FHA blog) guaranteed by the Federal Housing Administration for borrowers with "less than ideal" credit
+• FHA Loans guaranteed by the Federal Housing Administration for borrowers with "less than ideal" credit

-• VA Loan are offered to active and veteran military personnel and their families.
+• VA Loans are offered to active and veteran military personnel and their families.

-• USDA Loan for low-to-moderate income borrowers purchasing in a rural area.
+• USDA Loans are for low-to-moderate income borrowers purchasing in a rural area.

 Image of Rob Kaufman, writer with financial investment and credit marketing experience.